Novo (company)

-Novo Nordisk A/S is a Danish multinational pharmaceutical company headquartered in Bagsværd, with production facilities in nine countries and affiliates or offices in five.
-Novo Nordisk is controlled by majority shareholder Novo Holdings A/S (wholly owned by the Novo Nordisk Foundation) which holds approximately 28.1% of its shares and a majority (77.1%) of its voting shares.

-Novo Nordisk manufactures and markets pharmaceutical products and services, specifically diabetes care medications and devices.
-Novo Nordisk makes the drug semaglutide, used to treat diabetes under the brand names Ozempic and Rybelsus and obesity under the brand name Wegovy.
-Novo Nordisk is also involved with hemostasis management, growth hormone therapy, and hormone replacement therapy.
-The company makes several drugs under various brand names, including Levemir, Tresiba, NovoLog, Novolin R, NovoSeven, NovoEight, and Victoza.

-Novo Nordisk employs more than 48,000 people globally, and markets its products in 168 countries.
+Novo (legal name: Novo Nordisk A/S) is a Danish multinational pharmaceutical company headquartered in Bagsværd.
+Novo manufactures and markets pharmaceutical products and services, primarily diabetes and obesity medications and devices.
 The corporation was created in 1989, through a merger of two Danish companies, which date back to the 1920s.

+Novo employs approximately 68,800 people in 80 countries, and markets its products in approximately 170 countries.
+Novo is controlled by majority shareholder Novo Holdings (wholly owned by the Novo Nordisk Foundation) which holds approximately 28.1% of its shares and a majority (77.1%) of its voting shares.

-Novo Nordisk is a full member of the European Federation of Pharmaceutical Industries and Associations (EFPIA).
+Novo is a full member of the European Federation of Pharmaceutical Industries and Associations (EFPIA).

 The company was ranked 25th among Fortune's 100 Best Companies to Work For in 2010, and subsequently ranked 72nd in 2014 and 73rd in 2017.
-In January 2012, Novo Nordisk was named the most sustainable company in the world by the business magazine Corporate Knights, while spin-off company Novozymes was named fourth.
+In January 2012, Novo was named the most sustainable company in the world by the business magazine Corporate Knights.
 It is a leader in the FTSE4Good Index, and the only European company in the top ten.

-Novo Nordisk is the largest pharmaceutical company in Denmark.
-Novo Nordisk's market capitalization exceeded the GDP of Denmark's domestic economy in 2023, and it is the highest valued company in Europe.
-Net sales in 2024 were US$42.121 billion.
+Novo is the largest pharmaceutical company in Denmark.
+Novo's market capitalization exceeded the GDP of Denmark's domestic economy in 2023, and it is the highest valued company in Europe.

 History

+Novo traces its origins to the 1920s with the founding of Nordisk Insulin Laboratorium and Novo Terapeutisk Laboratorium.